fmichonneau/francoismichonneau.net/_pages/hire-me.md

 * **Databases:** I have used PostgreSQL (with the PostGIS extension) to manage data for research projects and in enterprise settings.
 More recently, I have started to use DuckDB to analyze large and complex datasets.
-At Voltron Data, I had the opportunity to learn and use Apache Arrow, including the Python and the R bindings.
+At Voltron Data, I had the opportunity to learn about and use Apache Arrow (using both the Python and the R bindings).

 ### DevOps and DataOps

 * **Linux/Ubuntu**: I have been using Ubuntu as my daily operating system since 2006, and on any cloud instance I have ever created.
-My sysadmin knowledge is all self-taught but I know enough to know where to look when something goes wrong to diagnose an issue and find a solution.
+My sysadmin knowledge is all self-taught and I know where to look when something goes wrong to diagnose an issue and find a solution.
 * **Cloud Providers (AWS, Digital Ocean)**: I have most experience with AWS and Digital Ocean but I have also used Google Cloud.
 With AWS, I set up the technical infrastructure of The Carpentries to run on EC2 and S3 (static site